howardabrams/learning-frc-robotics/docs/present.md

 Of course, students who program real robots wouldn't be using X and Y coordinates, I just found that it was just a useful concept when initially learning.

+As they go through this course, these pretend robots become more virtual, so their robots *drop* the coordinate fields and move around using function abstractions to virtual engines, like this call to `forward` and `turnLeft`:

+  (DEMO: Show `BumpBot2.java`)

-As they go through this course, these pretend robots become more virtual.
-During the lesson on Finite State Machines, the student would define their states and then attach virtual sensors to generate Events to change their state.
+Then, during the lesson on Finite State Machines, the student would define their states and then attach virtual sensors to generate Events to change their state.

   (DEMO: Show `StatefulRobot.java`)

 Here, a visual tracker can locate a ball, and drive right towards it until it gets right next to it.

+  (DEMO: Run the `StatefulGame.java`)

 Part 4: Conclusion   (Paul)
 ==================